Gooske28/MARTIO/README.md

 # MARTIO
-MARTIO is a simple website with some links and information.
+MARTIO is a simple miniwebsite with some links and information.